Klarr-Agency/verdaccio-gumroad/README.md

-# verdaccio-gumroad
+# Verdaccio Gumroad Authentification

-> Gives access to the package if the gumroad product license is valid.
+> This plugin was created to give access to customer who bought a specific product from Gumroad.

 ---

-## development
+## Development

 See the [verdaccio contributing guide](https://github.com/verdaccio/verdaccio/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following npm tasks.